atreyasha/sentiment-argument-mining/src/README.md

 Furthermore, we provide 3 pre-defined simple decoder models named as `TD_Dense`, `1D_CNN` and `Stacked_LSTM`.
 More details on these can be seen in [model_utils.py](./utils/model_utils.py).

-**i.** Under the single model training scheme, the model will be trained given a suppled set of parameters.
+**i.** Under the single model training scheme, the model will be trained given a supplied set of parameters.
 Relevant performance histories and evaluation metrics will be stored in `./model_logs`.

 An example of executing a single model training is shown below: